 Meetings: The Meetings tab pulls your meetings in from Outlook and also allows you schedule meetings within the Meetings tab that are sent to a Team.
-If you want to schedule other meetings with external users or individual you will still need to use Outlook, as the Teams Meeting tab is only to schedule a meeting with a Team.
+If you want to schedule other meetings with external users or individuals, you will still need to use Outlook, as the Teams Meeting tab is only to schedule a meeting with a Team.
 (Remember the aim is team collaboration, not calendar management).

 Files: Within Files you can quickly find and view files across OneNote, OneDrive and within Teams (stored in their own SharePoint sites).
 There’s also a very helpful ‘Recent’ tab so you can quickly access the latest documents you were working on, as well as a shortcut to your Downloads.